 In today’s world, money is digitized and can be spent with a click.
 Think of the many kids who use cashcards to pay for virtual pets or special weapons for their avatars in online games, or desiring a new gadget because the classmate has one too.
-The young ones may not relate the items to the price; after all no actual money is seen.
-Money is used and exchanged everyday, directly or indirectly through goods.
-It is thus important to introduce the concept of wealth to kids from a young age – when they are able to count and not put coins into their mouth.
+The young ones may not relate the items to the price; after all, no actual money is seen.
+Money is used and exchanged every day, directly or indirectly through goods.
+It is thus important to introduce the concept of wealth to kids from a young age – when they are able to count and not put coins into their mouths.

 - Communicate the values with regards to money

 Share what is money and where the money comes from.
 Explain your values to your children in daily life, such as how to save money and use money.
 If your child fancies some expensive toy, instead of saying “We can’t afford it”, author Alisa Weinstein recommends saying “We don’t choose to spend our money in that way”.
 This indicates there are decisions in money management and that we have a choice.
 One doesn’t purchase something just because one can afford it.

 - Talk about savings, spending and purchasing decisions

 Talk about what it means to save and spend.
 If they are old enough, they can also be taught about bank interest, withdrawals and how saving benefits in the long run.
 When making purchases, simple lessons can be taught by considering the item together.
 Explain about checking for value, quality, warranty and offer.
 Is the item needed?
 When is a good time to buy?
 Should it be bought at another place?
 Would another comparative item be of a better purchase?

 ⇒ Related Read: Simple Hands-On Activities To Teach Children About Money

 - Understand that money is not related to love